-If you’re interested in travel, exploration and understanding the world, then you have probably come across National Geographic Magazine.
-Their award winning journalists traverse the planet to give us a first-hand view on new discoveries, artefacts and provide the inside story on our ever evolving world.
+If you are interested in travel writing, inspiring storytelling or tips to improve your journaling skills, then you have probably come across National Geographic Traveller magazine.
+Their award winning journalists traverse the planet to give us a first-hand view on experiential travel and provide the inside story on our ever evolving world.
 They push the boundaries of exploration, furthering our understanding of the world and inspiring us all to generate solutions for a healthy and sustainable future for generations to come.

 Make it personal

 I avoid objective observations as much as possible.
 Everyone knows Table Mountain is a tall mountain and that it’s shaped like a table but most facts like these can be gleaned from websites or press releases.
 What I find most useful — as both a writer and a reader — are personal, individual notes on something.
 So, instead of describing Table Mountain’s table-like appearance, say something like: “The snowy tablecloth cloud unfurling over Table Mountain covers mostly gentrified neighbourhoods that can afford it” — it’s lyrical descriptions like these that wider thoughts can be spun off.

 If you can’t spell something and there’s no time to ask, take a picture.
 If you’re dining somewhere wonderful and you’d like guide prices of the food, snap away.
 If you find yourself unsure of directions, or maps, take a snap and refer to it later.
 Alongside a notebook and pen for the more detailed thoughts and ideas (always better in written form for me) this is my top tip.
 And, of course, if you have a camera, you can also take pictures of the views and the people (and a few selfies) which come in handy when you sit down to write your piece.